Do's and Don'ts of Medicare Compliance

 • Call attendees from a sales event if they gave permission for a follow-up call (you must have documented permission to contact)

-• Give away promotional items or offer refreshments or lights snacks (items must comply with CMS’ nominal gifts ordinances)
+• Distribute giveaways with your contact information on it, provide promotional items or offer refreshments or lights snacks (items must comply with CMS’ nominal gifts ordinances)

 DON’T: